LMS Route: Birmingham New Street to Nuneaton

 Water Orton Station: mrwo121b

-This close up of image 'mrwo121' shows the staggered
+Close up of image 'mrwo121' showing the staggered platforms

-the platform has at least four, some of which are positioned mid-distance
+a round whilst the platform has at least four, some of which are positioned

-between the edge and the back of the platform.
-Does this indicate that there is
+mid-distance between the edge and the back of the platform.
+Does this indicate

-sidings/relief roads.
-On the left a turnout can be seen whilst on the right, at
+staggered sidings/relief roads.
+On the left a turnout can be seen whilst on the

-the end of the platform, there is a crossover and a turnout into another
+right, at the end of the platform, there is a crossover and a turnout into

 back